 Expenditure 2018/19 £'000 2017/18 £'000 Local Bus Services Cross boundary bus services where other local authorities contract for the services and charge West Lothian for shared cross boundary agreements.
 80 76 Residential Schools and other Social Work payments Costs incurred in relation to residential care for children under the age of 18 who are deemed to be a significant risk to themselves or others in the community.
 Secure care is provided by third sector organisations.
 Secure care provides intensive support and safe boundaries whilst providing care, including health and education.
 115 187 Special School Placements Costs incurred in respect of West Lothian children who are in receipt of supported education services provided by other local authorities outwith the West Lothian Area.
-98 158 Other Provision of other services - Speech Therapy, Additional Needs Support, New business Start-up support, Children's Panel etc. 1,024 1,055 Non Domestic Rates The council provides a collection service for Scottish Government in relation to Non Domestic Rates.
+98 158 Other Provision of other services - Speech Therapy, Additional Needs Support, New business Start-up support, Children's Panel etc. 1,024 1,055 Non Domestic Rates The council provides a collection service for Scottish Government in relation to Non-Domestic Rates.
 The difference between funding received and costs incurred is fully funded by Scottish Government and is included as a debtor in the council's Balance Sheet.
-85,800 83,232 Total Expenditure 87,117 84,708 Income Scottish Water Collection Services The Council has an agreement with Scottish Water whereby it collects water and waste charges in conjunction with collection of Council Tax for a collection fee.
-553 553 Scottish Water Collection Services The Council has an agreement with Scottish Water whereby it collects water and waste 553 553 Income in respect of delivery of support for people with alcohol and drug problems.
+85,800 83,232 Total Expenditure 87,117 84,708 Income Scottish Water Collection Services The Council has an agreement with Scottish Water whereby it collects water and waste charges in conjunction with collection of council tax for a collection fee.
+553 553 Social Work Services Income in respect of delivery of support for people with alcohol and drug problems.
 This is delivered through West Lothian Council's Social Work Addictions Team and funded by National Health Service under our Alcohol and Drug Partnership contracts.
 1,567 1,346 Local Bus Services Cross boundary bus services where West Lothian contract for the services and recharge other local authorities for shared cross boundary agreements.
 199 192 Special School Placements Recovery of the cost of provision of supported education provided to Other Local Authority children living outwith the West Lothian boundary but receiving educational services in West Lothian.
 403 417 Other Recovery of the cost of the Housing Needs Officer at Addiewell Prison and recovery of the cost of provision of payroll, Human Resources, IT and Telephony Services to the Improvement Service and West Lothian College.
-241 155 Non Domestic Rates The council provides a collection service for Scottish Government in relation to Non Domestic Rates.
+241 155 Non Domestic Rates The council provides a collection service for Scottish Government in relation to Non-Domestic Rates.
 The difference between funding received and costs incurred is fully funded by Scottish Government and is included as a debtor in the council's Balance Sheet.
-84,118 83,011 0.,0 00,011
+84,118 83,011 Total Income 87,081 85,674